MORE THAN BASKETBALL

 There are over 1,600 NCAA softball programs throughout the country, 280+ at Division I, 260+ at Division II, 390+ at Division III, 200+ at NAIA, and 470+ at the NJCAA level.

 The softball scholarships available per team at each level are: 12 at Division I, 7 at Division II, 10 at NAIA, and 24 at the NJCAA.
+All of these allowances are subject to any changes by the NCAA or the individual programs.
 Softball is an equivalency sport which means that the coach can divide the scholarships available to as many players as they see fit.

 Dominate Your Position